muscleman/block_explorer/README.md

 2. `"frontEnd_api"` The address of the angular uses for CORS. seems to not like 127.0.0.1
 3. `"server_port"` Port of backend API used by angular to obtain data.
 4. `"auditable_wallet"` FDQN of your auditable wallet running as a service.
+5. `"database"` credentials and location of a postgresql database

 #### Run Backend Server